nataliaortegaa/Independent-Research-Project/README.md

 The objective of this project was to create conversation around the lack of political representation and structural violence amongst the lower classes in one of the most important states in Mexico.

+This Repository contains both the code and the written report, they are both in Spanish.